Britton's mother is a doctor; his father is a contractor.

 |Draft:||Orioles #3 - 2006 - Out of high school (TX)|

-Zach explained how he throws his exceptional sinker: "It's not a two-seam grip, it's an actual sinker grip which I learned from Scott McGregor, our pitching coach in Aberdeen," Britton said.
+Zack explained how he throws his exceptional sinker: "It's not a two-seam grip, it's an actual sinker grip which I learned from Scott McGregor, our pitching coach in Aberdeen," Britton said.
 "I kind of throw it with a type of curveball grip, which gives it a little more sink and gets more ground balls."

 2016 Season Pitch Usage: Sinker 92% of the time; Slider .1% of the time; and Curve 7.9% of the time.

-- Britton has an impressive knowledge of the game and a very good mound presence.
+Britton has an impressive knowledge of the game and a very good mound presence.

 Britton kept working on it, but said it was a "glorified changeup."
 But when he started using it in game action, batters swung at it in the dirt, and he started throwing it harder and more often when he got to the Class A Frederick Keys.

-- He gets a whole lot of ground balls with his sinker, pitching down in the zone.
+He gets a whole lot of ground balls with his sinker, pitching down in the zone.
 He doesn't get a lot of strikeouts because batters are hitting the top of the ball on both his sinker and his slider.
 Batters struggle to lift his sinker in the air.

+Zach needs better command.
+He really doesn't throw enough strikes.
+Neither he nor his catcher knows where the ball is going.
 "The fastball has great life.
 Not good life, great life," Norfolk pitching coach Mike Griffin said during 2011 spring training.
 "And it's late and it's hard."

-2014/15 Improvements: Entering the 2014 season, Britton was seemingly on the verge of unemployment. .
+2014/15 Improvements: Entering the 2014 season, Britton was seemingly on the verge of unemployment.
 After eight seasons as a starter in the Orioles' system, including parts of three with the big league team, he was unable to gain a hold on a regular job.
-In 40 Major League innings in 2013, he'd whiffed an unfathomably low 18 batters, giving him the third-lowest strikeout rate of any pitcher with who had appeared as often that season, and he'd been only moderately better in 103 1/3 Triple-A innings.
+In 40 Major League innings in 2013, he'd whiffed an unfathomably low 18 batters, giving him the third-lowest strikeout rate of any pitcher with who had appeared as often that season.
+And he'd been only moderately better in 103 Triple-A innings.
 At 26, he was out of options and nearly out of time, at least with the Orioles.

 Just over 16 months later, Britton was still in Baltimore, and he no longer had to worry about job security.
 Though he's rarely mentioned in the top echelon of closers like Aroldis Chapman or Craig Kimbrel, Britton has transformed from a struggling starter to one of the most dominant relievers in the big leagues—and perhaps the most unique.